Elwinc2799/ClickBites/README.md

 ## Conclusion

 With ClickBites, we aim to revolutionize the way you choose your dining experiences.
-By using AI technologies to understand your unique preferences, we provide highly personalized restaurant recommendations that cater to your taste.
-Enjoy discovering new restaurants with ClickBites!

-Please feel free to contribute to this project by submitting issues or pull requests.

-## License

-This project is licensed under the terms of the MIT license.